runtools/run/docs/content/introduction/resource-composition.md

 }
 ```

-We get only the `launchTask` method, and we don't need to worry about all the details of its creation or implementation.
+We get only the `launchRocket` method, and we don't need to worry about all the details of its creation or implementation.

-`@load` and `@import` are simple but very powerful features to compose rich resources mixing different programing languages (only JavaScript for now) and execution environments (local or remote).
+`@load` and `@import` are simple but powerful features to compose rich resources mixing different programming languages and execution environments.